LOBULAR BREAST CARCINOMA

 New registry hopes to unlock secrets of rare breast cancer

-Knowledge-focused Recruiting nowThis study is creating a registry (a database) for people with a rare type of breast cancer called invasive lobular carcinoma that has spread.
-Researchers will collect information from about 12 participants to develop a tool that better measures how the disease responds to treatm…
+Knowledge-focused Recruiting nowThis study is creating a registry for people with a rare type of breast cancer called invasive lobular carcinoma that has spread.
+Researchers will collect data from about 12 participants to develop a new tool that better measures how well treatments are working.
+The goal is to im…

 Matched conditions: LOBULAR BREAST CARCINOMA